prapooskur/arch-install/README.md

 # prapooskur-arch-install
 A (currently untested) script to install Arch Linux.
-Do not use right now.
+Use at your own risk.

 **How to install**